drapergeek/resume/readme.md

 # Jason Draper

 ## Work Experience
-### 2012, thoughtbot, inc, Boston, MA
+### thoughtbot, inc, Boston, MA (Feb-May 2012)
-### Developer Apprentice  2012
+### Ruby on Rails Developer Apprentice
-* Work with experienced developers on client projects
+* Shipped code on client projects with an agile, test-driven team
+* Extensive experience with cucumber, rspec, rails, ruby, SASS, jQuery and Backbone JS
+* Workshops included "Test-Driven Rails", "Design for Developers", "HTML5" and "Intermediate Ruby on Rails"
-* Work on open source projects including factory_girl, shoulda_matchers and clearance
+* Contributed to open source projects including FactoryGirl, Shoulda Matchers and Clearance authentication gem
-* Experienced a number of technologies including backbone JS, cucumber, rspec, HAML, SASS and jQuery
-* Worked in a design and test driven development environment and had all work reviewed by senior employees
-* Interacted with other members of the local ruby and development community
+* Reviewed pull requests, merged pull requests, and verified reported issues on open source projects
+* Assisted in teaching "Beginning Ruby on Rails"

-### 2009-2012, Virginia Polytechnic Institute and State University
+### Virginia Polytechnic Institute and State University (2009-2012)
 ### Information Technology Specialist
 * Design and implement IT solutions for the department
 * Develop and maintain open source Ruby on Rails applications for use in the department